-“Yield spread premium,” or YSP as it’s known in the industry, is the fee (commission) paid by the mortgage lender to the broker in exchange for a higher interest rate, or an above market mortgage rate.
-Though the borrower may qualify for a mortgage at a certain interest rate, the broker or loan officer can charge this fee and give the borrower a slightly higher rate to make more commission.
+The “yield spread premium,” or YSP as it’s known in the industry, is the fee (commission) paid by the mortgage lender to the broker in exchange for a higher interest rate, or an above market mortgage rate.

-This practice was originally intended as a way to avoid charging the borrower any out-of-pocket fees, as brokers could earn their commission and cover closing costs with YSP.
-However, many feel the intentions have been misguided, with yield spread premium ending up as just another fee the borrower gets stuck paying.
-Be careful to review your HUD-1 or Good Faith Estimate to see how much this fee is, and why it’s being charged.
+This practice was originally intended as a way to avoid charging the borrower any out-of-pocket fees, as brokers could earn their commission and cover closing costs with the YSP.

 Also note that the verbiage can vary, and yield spread premium may read as “par-plus pricing”, “rate participation fee”, “service release fee” and so on.
 Make sure you go over each fee to ensure you don’t get duped!